 A two-way table was made to compare the knowledge level of tribespeople among the three age categories on ethnic medicines for curing various ailments or for various health conditions.
 The plant-based remedies for 30 diseases or health conditions were asked to each respondent.
 The number of respondents who gave the responses for each disease was noted.
-A single remedy to cure a particular disease which is shared by a single tribal man/woman is taken as one citation (Signorini etal.
-2009).
-Both single and combination of plant species to cure one particular disease can be considered as one citation.
-Then the data were categorised based on the three age groups; viz. young, middle aged and elderly.

-The comparison of total citations shared by the three age categories
+A single remedy to cure a particular disease that is shared by a single tribal man/woman is taken as one citation [9].
+Both single and combinations of plant species to cure one particular disease can be considered as one citation.
+Then the data were categorized based on the three age groups; viz. young, middle-aged, and elderly.
+The mean citation for each age group was found by dividing the total citations by the number of respondents who shared their knowledge in each age category.